 - In 1953, an F4 tornado struck Worcester.
 The event resulted in at least 90 fatalities, and more than 1,200 injured.
 There was extensive property damage.
-On the same date, an F3 tornado began in Sutton. - In 1981 an F3 tornado struck, resulting in just 3 injuries and very little reported property damage. - In June 2011, an F3 tornado struck Massachusetts.
-Few deaths were reported, all in Hampden County.
-No deaths were reported in Worcester County.
+On the same date, an F3 tornado began in the Town of Sutton, immediately north of Douglas. - In 1981 an F3 tornado struck, resulting in just 3 injuries and very little reported property damage.